PolyplexEngine/libpp/README.md

 [Join the Discord Server](https://discord.gg/Dus5ArV)

-libpp is an game development framework written in D. libpp supports OpenGL and will [in the future support Vulkan](https://git.pplex.org/Polyplex/plexrend).
+libpp is an game development framework written in D, supporting OpenGL 3.3 (and above).

+_OpenGL ES 2 and Vulkan will be supported in the future._

 libpp is the base rendering, input handling, content handling, etc. library for the WIP Polyplex engine.